OSC/ood-documentation/latest/_sources/installation/resource-manager/kubernetes.rst.txt

         svc_acct_file: '~/.gke/my-service-account-file'

 It's expected that you have a service account that can then manipulate the cluster you're interacting with.
-Every user should have a cooresponding service account to interact with GKE.
+Every user should have a corresponding service account to interact with GKE.

-When the dasbhoard starts up, we use ``gcloud`` to configure your KUBECONFIG.
+When the dashboard starts up, we use ``gcloud`` to configure your KUBECONFIG.

-Google Cloud's Goolge Kubernetes Engine (GKE) needs some more documentation on what privileges this serivce account is setup with and how one may bootstrap it.
+Google Cloud's Google Kubernetes Engine (GKE) needs some more documentation on what privileges this service account is setup with and how one may bootstrap it.

 .. _oidc_k8_audience: